Sigismund Zinzan: Family

 The Zinzan family is said to have come to England from Italy or Albania.
-They may been Muslims.
+They may have been Muslims.
 Hannibal Zinzan was a master farrier for Henry VIII in 1547.
 Alexander Zinzan, possibly his brother, was a rider in the royal stables, recorded in 1547 and 1558.
+He and his wife and sons gave New Year's Day gifts to Mary I of England.
 Alexander had three sons, Alexander, Robert, and Andrew.
-Robert Zinzan (c.1547–1607) started his career as a one the "riding children" in 1558, and was an equerry in the royal stables of Elizabeth i by 1574.
+Robert Zinzan (c.1547–1607) started his career as one of the "riding children" in 1558, and was an equerry in the royal stables of Elizabeth I by 1574.
 Beginning with Robert, members of the family frequently used the surname 'Alexander'.

-In June 1585 the Queen sent Robert Zinzan to the court of King James VI in Scotland with a gift of four horses.
-Between the years 1565 and 1591 he was a regular participant in tournaments at court.
+In June 1585 the Queen sent Robert Zinzan with Edward Wotton to the court of King James VI in Scotland with a diplomatic gift of four horses and a pack of sixteen hounds.
+James VI was delighted.
+Between the years 1565 and 1591, Robert was a regular participant in tournaments at court.
 On 3 July 1593 he asked Lord Burghley to make him surveyor of the refiners of sugar, in accordance with similar grants made to others such as that to Dr Lopez for aniseed; some months later, in April 1594, Zinzan and a fellow equerry, Richard Mompesson, were granted a monopoly to import anise seeds and sumac for twenty years.

 Robert Zinzan was knighted by James VI and I (as 'Robert Alexander') at Whitehall on 23 July 1603.
-In 1603, his brother or son, Alexander or (also known as Andrew) was a rider of coursers.
+In 1603, his brother or son, Alexander (also known as Andrew) was a rider of coursers.
 Sir Robert Zinzan died in 1607, at which time his son, Henry, succeeded him in his office of brigandery (supplier of body armour).

 Sigismund Zinzan was a younger son of Robert Zinzan.
 According to Robert's will, the first name of Sigismund Zinzan's mother was Margaret, and her father, whose surname was Westcote, was an esquire, and resided at Handsacre Hall in Staffordshire.

 Zinzan had two brothers, Robert Zinzan, who died without issue, and Henry Zinzan alias Alexander, and three sisters, Mary, Dulcibella, and another sister who first name is unknown.